MakinaHQ/makina-core/README.md

 ## Background

 Makina is a protocol for executing advanced cross-chain investment strategies.
 It provides the infrastructure for operators to issue tokenized strategies with full DeFi composability and strong risk controls.
 At the core of each strategy is a Machine contract, on the Hub Chain, which handles deposits, withdrawals, share pricing, and cross-chain coordination.
-Execution across chains is performed by Calibers, which serve as the strategy’s execution engines across the Hub and Spoke Chains.
+Execution across chains is performed by Calibers, which serve as the strategy’s execution engines across the Hub and and all supported Spoke Chains.
 Every strategy is defined by a Mandate that outlines its objectives, risk profile, and operating parameters, serving as a reference for the operator, risk managers, the Security Council, and the DAO.

+See `SPECIFICATION.md` and `PERMISSIONS.MD` for more details.

 ## Contracts Overview